marbr639/DFT_based_CurieTemp_predictions/README.md

 1. **`get_random_magnetic_configuration.py`**
    - **Description**: Generates a random noncollinear magnetic configuration for a crystal.
    - **Input**:
      - Number of atoms in the system.
+     - Example: python get_random_magnetic_configuration.py 24 ; will create a MAGMOM line for 24 atoms (all will ahve size 3 Bohr magnetons.
    - **Output**:
      - A noncollinear magnetic moment configuration where all moments have a size of 3 Bohr magnetons.
    - **Use Case**: This configuration can be used as input in the `INCAR` file for a ground state search, set the MAGMOM-flag to this configuration.